 - In a food processor pulse Grand fir needles (or mince finely by hand) and mix into your honey.

 - Line a small tin with aluminum foil and butter it well.

 - Pour the honey in a saucepan.
 Bring to a simmer, stirring constantly, and cook at low heat for 10 minutes.

 - Add the thyme and nuts and continue cooking for another 10 minutes, stirring constantly.

 - When nuts begin to crackle and honey thickens to an amber brown, your nougat is ready.
-(Be warned, if you overcook the honey at too high a heat your nougat will come out hard as a rock – so keep a close watch.)
+If you have candy thermometer you ideally you want a temperature around 266 °F or 125 °C Be warned, if you overcook the honey at too high a heat your nougat will come out hard as a rock – so keep a close watch.)

 - To test, drop a teaspoon of honey into a glass of cold water; it should harden immediately.
 Remove honey from the heat and stir for 2 more minutes.